caketaster/PP3--CYOA/README.md

 Note any errors or warnings you are ignoring and why.

 # Manual Testing
     Use Markdown to track how you tested each bit of user input for each valid option, various invalid entries and leading/trailing spaces

     Feature 1

- invalid entry, says sorry and re-prompts no entry, says sorry and re-prompts alpha when numeric expected, sorry and re-prompts valid entry with leading spaces, trimmed and shows proper next stage valid entry with trailing spaces, trimmed and shows proper next stage You should also call out how you tested any other features such as:
+    invalid entry, says sorry and re-prompts
+    no entry, says sorry and re-prompts
+    alpha when numeric expected, sorry and re-prompts valid entry with leading spaces, trimmed and shows proper next stage valid entry with trailing spaces, trimmed and shows proper next stage You should also call out how you tested any other features such as:

     Welcome Message, recaps username
-Score update shows current score color change for correct vs incorrect
+    Score update shows current score
+    color change for correct vs incorrect

     If you prefer spreadsheets, create a google-sheet and link to it in this section, just make sure you update the permissions to allow anyone to view it.
 You can make a COPY of this example and update it as your own.
 Just make sure you share it to anyone with the link: https://docs.google.com/spreadsheets/d/1w_JUmFfzHVtXdHse6ib82BGnRMPlPqufSOnAVN3bVl8/edit?usp=sharing

+When prompted to start the game, any stripped input other than Y/y will re-prompt the player to start the game.

+When asked for their name, a completely blank input will result in a name being assigned to the player.

+When asked for their hometown, a completely blank input will result in a town [location] being assigned to the player.

+In the majority of further choices [generally a choice of "1“ or ”2“] blank spaces are stripped and any choice other than the prescribed "1", "2" or occasionally "3" will result in the question being re-asked.

 ## Defect Tracking

     Try to create issues in real time as it better reflects the daily life of a developer.

     The easiest way to track defects is by using GITHUB's Issues to track these as it's really easy to copy/paste screenshots in and then write up how you closed them.
 At this stage you don't need a custom template or labels, that comes in P4.

 ## Outstanding Defects